wvchallenges/se-challenge-expenses/README.markdown

+#Roberts Wave test

+##Introduction

+Hello my name is Rob McMahon and this is my implementation for the Wave test.
+I very much enjoyed this test the data presented interesting challenges during parsing that were fun to solve.
+I developed my solution inside a stripped down version of my home development environment.
+It uses Django Rest Framework as an API backend and Django as an application backend.
+The front end is very minimal and uses bootstrap for UI and knockout.js for some interactivity.
+The development environment run on a Ubuntu 16.04 LTS vm and is provisioned using ansible.
+The ansible playbook has many tags to allow syncing without backout service restart or even complete database redeployment in a single call.
+I hope you enjoy reading my solution as much as i have enjoyed building it.

+## Deployment instructions

+This project was build to run on Ubuntu 16.04 LTS and setup will be very minimal.
+Using the vm provider of your choice create an Ubuntu 16.04 LTS VM.
+Once the vm is created follow these steps

+1. Forward port 80 to this VM if using NAT networking
+2. On this vm create a sudo privileged user called wave-admin.
+3. apt-get update and upgrade your new server
+4. git clone this project into wave-admins home directory
+5. cd into the cloned repo
+6. run sudo sh setup.sh

+## Points of persional pride

+This application presented a lot of interesting problems to solve.
+I started by looking at the data presented in the CSV and designed a scalable structure to hold not only the expense data but the normalized employee and address data as well.
+I am rather proud of the efficiency and functionality of my API backend.
+I used a custom view to pre process the data into a format more acceptable the django rest framework list serializes.
+I aimed for generic maintainable code wherever possible and focused on efficient database interaction.
+I also overrode the serializer create functions to return an instance in certain conditions. this prevents employees or address being duplicated and does not require some custom long winded validation.

+The project

 # Wave Software Development Challenge
 Applicants for the [Software developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.